This week I had the pleasure to interview Olga Plavidal, one of the most knowledgable people I know on the Cotacachi real estate market.

 – I came to Ecuador 3 years ago, stayed in Quito for a month and was making short trips to various destinations.
 When I came to Cotacachi for a day trip, my soul whispered me: ‘That’s it, darling, that’s your home…’ Some places looked like from the fairy tales to me!

 I’ve been captured by the beauty and the cleanness of the town.
 Every morning the owners of the stores wash the pavement in front of her/his business with soap (!)
+There is hardly any signs of deterioration on the pavement.
+I have the same quality of pavement back home, but I work with a Gettysburg based sealcoating company and they fix it regularly.
 They beautify their exteriors with flowers.
 People are very friendly and they greet you on the streets even if they don’t know you.
 Gorgeous views of 2 volcanoes of Cotacachi and Imbabura and the stable climate, like May time all year round.
 Even at the rainy season we have just occasional showers in the afternoon and over the night.
 Hardly ever until the afternoon.